rust-unofficial/patterns/patterns/fold.md

 other hand if a node is not changed, reusing it is very efficient.

-If we were to operate on borrowed references, the original data structure can be reused, however, a node must be cloned even not changed, which can be expensive.
+If we were to operate on borrowed references, the original data structure can be reused; however, a node must be cloned even if unchanged, which can be expensive.

 Using a reference counted pointer gives the best of both worlds - we can reuse